-- 3.176 The notice of decision must state the reasons for the decision (s 26(1)(a)).
+- 3.182 The notice of decision must state the reasons for the decision (s 26(1)(a)).
 The reasons should show a rational connection between the findings of material fact, the decision maker's understanding of the relevant statutory provisions and the decision itself.
 Where a statutory provision requires an agency to be satisfied that disclosure of a document would result in a substantial adverse effect, it is not sufficient for an agency to simply declare that a substantial adverse effect will occur without any further details or reasons.
 Similarly, it is not enough for the decision maker to state that he or she is satisfied that a document or parts of a document is exempt.
 Agencies must provide adequate justification as to why an exemption applies by reference to the provisions in the FOI Act, having regard to these Guidelines.
 In an IC review, s 55D places the onus on the agency or minister in establishing that its decision in relation to a request or application is justified, or that the Information Commissioner should give a decision adverse to the IC review applicant.
-Similarly, where an application for review is made to the AAT, s 61 places the onus on the agency or minister to establish that the decision is (or is not) justified and that the AAT should give a decision adverse to the applicant (see Part 10 of these Guidelines). - 3.177 If the decision is to refuse access to a conditionally exempt document, the reasons must include any public interest factors the decision maker took into account (s 26(1)(aa)).
+Similarly, where an application for review is made to the AAT, s 61 places the onus on the agency or minister to establish that the decision is (or is not) justified and that the AAT should give a decision adverse to the applicant (see Part 10 of these Guidelines). - 3.183 If the decision is to refuse access to a conditionally exempt document, the reasons must include any public interest factors the decision maker took into account (s 26(1)(aa)).
 In considering the public interest factors, the decision maker must weigh factors for and against disclosure to determine whether access would, on balance, be contrary to the public interest (see Part 6 of these Guidelines).
-Evidence of the harm that may result from release would need to be considered as part of that process.
+Evidence of the harm that may result from release would need to be considered as part of that process. - 3.184 When explaining the reasons, the decision maker should refer to the specific documents requested (or records for amendment/annotation requests) and set out the reasoning process that led to the decision based on the material findings of fact.
+They must explain the relevant legislative provisions and, if appropriate, can refer to these Guidelines and/or IC review, AAT and court decisions in support of their interpretation of the provisions.